Rohit becomes third Indian to reach top 10 in all three formats, Rahane at career-best fifth

 Ajinkya Rahane's knock of 116 in Ranchi has helped him equal his career-high rank of fifth place, achieved earlier in November 2016.
 He remains the third-best Indian batsman in terms of Test rankings after Kohli and Cheteshwar Pujara.
-With Mayank Agarwal in 18th position, India has finished the series with five batsmen in the top 20.
+With Mayanka Agarwal in 18th position, India have finished the series with five batsmen in the top 20.

 Rohit's player of the series effort of 529 runs helped him make huge strides from 44th place before the series.
 The 'Hitman' has held a career-high ranking of second in ODIs (in February 2018) and seventh in T20Is (November 2018).
 Kohli has been number one in all three formats while Gambhir has been at the top in Tests and T20Is and eighth in ODIs.